gaurikarkhile001/PMPL-Bus-Route-Finder/README.md

 ## Acknowledgements

 This project was developed as part of a Data Structure and Algorithm course.
-Special thanks to Shweta Bhosale and chinmay kulkarni for her invaluable contributions to the project.
+Special thanks to Shweta Bhosale and chinmay kulkarni for invaluable contributions to the project.

 ## Contact